localvar/localvar/content/posts/2021-2025/flash-sale/index.en.md

 sold out.
 ```

-We will get a `sold out` message at the possibility of 40%.
+We will get a "sold out." message at the possibility of 40%.
 Note the `blockRatio` is `0.4` in this example, while in practice, `0.999`, `0.9999` will be much more make sense.

 ## 4. Lucky Once, Lucky Always